Statement of Intent:

 Reading

-1 – Decoding – Reading the words.
+Session 1 – Decoding – Reading the words.

-2 – Prosody – Reading with expression.
+Session 2 – Prosody – Reading with expression.

-3 - Comprehension – Understanding the text.
+Session 3 - Comprehension – Understanding the text.

 All children bring home a Learn to Read and a Love to Read book.
-The first is a levelled phonics or colour banded book which is levelled at the child’s current reading level (using benchmarking assessments).
+The first is a levelled phonics or colour banded book which is levelled at the child’s current reading level (using Little Wandle or Collins fluency assessments).
 The second is a book chosen by the child which can be read by adults at home for enjoyment.
 This may come from the school library or class book corner.
+All classes spend at least 10 minutes every day having class story-time.
+Children get to listen to their adults reading exciting stories which they have studied in class, or simply books that they enjoy!

 Children Requiring Support

 Children who are working below their age expectation are supported using Little Wandle’s Keep-Up (EYFS / Y1), Catch-Up (Y2 / KS2) or SEN (SEN Register) intervention programmes.
 This will be regularly assessed and timetabled to ensure children are supported in their reading.
-We also use Literacy Gold Engaging Eyes to support children with meeting their age expectation in reading.

 Impact: